Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Extra Analysis

+In Table \ref{tab:ablation_num_kpts}, we evaluate the impact of the number of keypoints on 3DHP dataset.
+Similar to H36M dataset, higher accuracy is obtained with more keypoints.
+For this dataset, we found 48 keypoints to obtain decent accuracy without adding extra complexity.
+We use 48 keypoints in other evaluations done on this dataset, presented in the paper.

-\section{Qualitative Visualization}
+\subsection{Qualitative Visualization}

-In figure \ref{fig:mask} we show different target masks used for the experiments in Section~\ref{sec:ablation_mask}.
-The second columns, which estimates the mask by reducing the background from the input image and normalizing it, obviously cannot capture a mask that separates background from the subject.
+In Figure \ref{fig:mask} we show different target masks used for the experiments in Section~\ref{sec:ablation_mask}.
+The second columns, which depicts the mask by reducing the background from the input image and normalizing it, obviously cannot capture a mask that separates background from the subject.
 This is due to the similarity of the clothes of the subject with the background materials that makes the distinction not trivial.
 We also tried thresholding this mask with different values, but there was no clear winning threshold, as different values either removed part of the subject or included the background, which indicates a mask cannot be easily obtained in such scenarios and further highlights the importance of the prediction of the mask by the model.
 In the third column the ground-truth mask provided by the dataset is depicted.
-As can be observed, this mask also cuts parts of the subject.
-Our predicted mask, on the other hand, can find the subject in an smooth and consistent way.
+As can be observed, this mask also cuts parts of the subject due to noisy annotations.

+Our learned mask, on the other hand, can find the subject in a smooth and consistent way, which has a better correspondence with the subject when compared to the labels.
 The last row shows cases where the model also highlights the floor, which is due to the subject's shadow in addition to the change of the floor covering that the model tries to capture.
 While these latter examples shows the model can capture small details, the mask regions other than the foreground subject can sometimes misguide some of the keypoints, since the keypoints try to reconstruct the mask.
-Nevertheless, our approach still yields cleaner masks compared to the other two variants, which contributes to better performance as shown in Table~\ref{tab:ablation_mask}.
+Nevertheless, our approach still yields cleaner masks compared to the other two variants, which contributes to better performance, as shown in Table~\ref{tab:ablation_mask}.

+In Figure \ref{fig:kpts_3D_supp} we provide further visualization of 2D and 3D keypoints discovered by our model.
+We also provide supplementary videos showing the 2D and 3D keypoints predicted by our model on H36M and 3DHP datasets.
+We provide 4 videos; two showing results on H36M with 17 and 32 keypoints, and the other two showing results on 3DHP with 16 and 32 keypoints.
+In each video, the top row depicts 2D keypoints and the bottom row shows the 3D keypoints (in camera coordinate) from different views.
+The keypoints are color-coded and the same color corresponds to the same keypoint in all cameras.